Tualatin Valley Academy: Academics

 The school has been accredited through Northwest Association of Accredited Schools since 2003.
-It is affiliated with the Seventh-day Adventist Church and has students from preschool through the eighth grade, with over 30 staff members.
+It is affiliated with the Seventh-day Adventist Church and has students from preschool through the twelfth grade, with over 30 staff members.
 As of 2015 the private Christian school had full enrollment in its preschool program, and students from kindergarten through ninth grade, for a total enrollment of about 200.
 The middle school portion of the school is accredited by the Northwest Association of Accredited Schools.
 Additionally accreditation is through the North American Division Commission on Accreditation and from the North Pacific Union Conference Board of Education.

 TVA receives funding from tuition, seven local Seventh-day Adventist churches, and the Oregon Conference of Seventh-day Adventists.
 The academy is also a member of the Oregon Federation of Independent Schools.